 PET scan gives doctors the best view of complex systematic diseases.
 It uses a special dye with a radioactive tracer to help the machine capture changes in the body.
-Such as how it absorbs sugar or how the brain functioning.
+Such as how it absorbs sugar or how the brain functions.

-PET scan is usually performed to
+A PET scan is usually performed to

 👉 Identify lapses in cognitive function.

 👉 Brain Disorders, including problems with CNS(CENTRAL NERVOUS SYSTEM).

 👉 Examine how the body is reacting to cancer.